VokeyJ7/Aurora-AI-Agent/README.md

 Aurora is a desktop AI companion designed to provide emotional support, calm anxious moments, and assist with web searches — all within one interface.

-> “Aurora doesn’t replace therapy — she’s just a friend who listens when you need someone most.”

 ---